Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Budget-Additive Combinatorial Auctions

+\begin{claim} The sets $\Eprime$, $\Gs$, and $M$ are distributed the same way when computed by \Cref{AlgoBAOn} as when computed by \Cref{AlgoBAOff}. \end{claim} \begin{proof} By symmetry, the sets of sample and reward values, $S$ and $R$, respectively, follow the same distribution in the online and offline setting.
+Further, the construction of the greedy solution $\Gs$ in \Cref{AlgoBAOff} depends \emph{only} on the samples $S$, and thus follows the same distribution as in \Cref{AlgoBAOn}.
+Since $M$ is constructed in the exact same way by both algorithms using the edges $\Eprime$, it suffices to argue, for each fixed realization of edge weights, that $\Eprime$ follows the same distribution in both algorithms.

+Now, observe that the checks performed by \Cref{AlgoBAOff} to add an $R$-used edge $e=\{b,i\}$ to $\Eprime$ exactly correspond to those in \Cref{AlgoBAOn}.
+Indeed, neither algorithm collects an edge with weight smaller than its sample (guaranteed by the threshold $\tau_i$ in \Cref{AlgoBAOn}, and by the check that $i\in I^S$ in \Cref{AlgoBAOff}).
+Since \Cref{AlgoBAOff} processes the \emph{edges} in decreasing order of weight, item $i$ is removed from $I^S$ at the time when an edge with weight $a$ is assigned to $i$, which implies that the threshold $\tau_i$ for item $i$ will be set to $a$.
+Again because of the greedy processing order, the sample capacity $C_S(b)$ when an element $e=\{b,i\}$ with weight $a$ is considered in \Cref{AlgoBAOn} exactly corresponds to $C_S(b,a)$ in \Cref{AlgoBAOff}.
+Hence, it follows that $\Eprime$ follows the same distribution in both algorithms. \end{proof}

-\paragraph{Correctness and competitive analysis.} The correctness of \cref{AlgoBAOn} follows by the fact that the algorithm never assigns a single item to more than one buyer.
+\paragraph{Correctness and competitive analysis} The correctness of \Cref{AlgoBAOn} follows by the fact that the algorithm never assigns a single item to more than one buyer.
 We focus now on the analysis of the competitive guarantee of our policy.
 For any set of (weighted) edges $\hat{E}$, we denote by $\hat{E}(b)$ the (weighted) subset of edges in $\hat{E}$ that are incident to buyer $b$.
-As a first step, we establish that the greedy assignment $\Gs$ is a constant-approximation to the maximum-weight assignment: \begin{lemma} The solution $G_S$ computed on the set of samples $S$ is a $3$-approximation to the optimal assignment over $S$. \end{lemma} \begin{proof} Let us denote by $\opt(b)$ the items assigned to buyer $b$ in an optimal assignment, and $v^*_b(i)$ the value buyer $b$ realizes from item $i$ in $\opt$.
+As a first step, we establish that the greedy assignment $\Gs$ is a constant-approximation to the maximum-weight assignment: \begin{lemma} The solution $G_S$ computed on the samples $S$ is a $3$-approximation to the optimal assignment over $S$. \end{lemma} \begin{proof} Let us denote by $\opt(b)$ the items assigned to buyer $b$ in an optimal assignment, and $v^*_b(i)$ the value buyer $b$ realizes from item $i$ in $\opt$.
 Note that every buyer might (w.l.o.g.) have at most one fractional item $i_b$ in his $\opt$-bundle, where, in that case, $v^*_b(i_b)$ denotes only a fraction of $v_b(i_b)$, accordingly.

 We compute our greedy solution $\Gs$ in a way that might miss out on some of the value realized in $\opt$.
 Let's focus on a buyer $b$ and $\opt(b)$.
 For any $i \in \opt(b)$, one of the following cases is true: \begin{enumerate} \item $i$ is also part of $b$'s greedy bundle $\Gs(b)$. \item $i$ is part of some other buyer's $\Gs(b')$, and $v_{b'}(i)\geq v^*_b(i)$. \item $i$ is assigned for a lower value than in $\opt$, or not assigned at all. \end{enumerate} Let us call items for which these cases hold $I_1,\, I_2$ and $I_3$, accordingly.
 The value $\opt(I_1)$ realized on items of the first case is clearly at most that realized by $\Gs(I_1)$, since the marginal contribution of each item in $\Gs$ always equal to its value.
 Further, for the same reason as above, together with the fact that each item in $I_2$ gets a better value in $\Gs$, it follows that $\opt(I_2)\leq \Gs(I_2)$.
 Finally, in order to conclude the proof, it suffices to bound the loss incurred due to the items in $I_3$.
 If $i\in I_3,\, i\in \opt(b)$, then at the point where value $v_b(i)$ is considered by the greedy, either (i) item $i$ is no longer available, or (ii) buyer $b$ is blocked, or (iii) adding $v_b(i)$ would exceed $C_b$.
 Clearly, case (i) cannot be true, since if $i$ had been already assigned by $\Gs$, then because of the decreasing order where the greedy algorithm parses the edge, item $i$ would have been in $I_2$.
 Therefore, it has to be that either $b$'s budget was running full, or $b$ was blocked.
 In both cases, and again due to the decreasing order of consideration, $\Gs(b)\geq \frac{C_b}{2}$.